 Extrinsic Risk Factors:

 - Inappropriate clothing or footwear

 - Defective wheeled medical equipment or furniture

 - Inadequate lighting

 Are you an individual looking for care and education after a fall?
-Schedule your free injury screen today.
+Fill out the form below to request an appointment today!

 About the PT

 Mike Garcia graduated with a Bachelors of Physical Therapy at EAC Manila, Philippines and went on to earn his Doctorate of Physical Therapy at UTICA College.
 He has experience working in a variety of settings including Acute Care (Oncology), Industrial/ Inpatient Rehabilitation and outpatient clinics.
 Mike has served as staff therapist, Director of Rehab, and Clinic Supervisor in various settings.
 Mike enjoys providing educational seminars on “Fall Prevention of the Older Adults” to community groups, Skilled Nursing Rehab centers and Assisted Living Facilities.
 Currently, Mike is the Acute Care Therapy Director for PT Solutions at Florida Hospital Carrollwood in Tampa, Florida.